Locastic/wscAPI2017/tasks/task5.md

 More info
 ---------
-- Make sure you use IRI for player relation in POST matches
+- Make sure you use IRI for player relation in POST matches: `/api/v1/players/{id}`

 **Documentation:**
 - https://api-platform.com/docs/core/pagination